Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Introduction

-The question of the constancy of the constants of physics was probably first addressed by \cite{dirac37,dirac38} who expressed, in his ``Large Numbers hypothesis'', the opinion that very large (or small) dimensionless universal constants cannot be pure mathematical numbers and must not occur in the basic laws of physics.
+The question of the constancy of the constants of physics was probably first addressed by \cite{dirac37,dirac38} who expressed, in his ``\emph{Large Numbers hypothesis}'', the opinion that very large (or small) dimensionless universal constants cannot be pure mathematical numbers and must not occur in the basic laws of physics.
 He suggested, on the basis of this purely numerological principle, that these large numbers should rather be considered as variable parameters characterizing the state of the universe.
-Dirac formed five dimensionless ratios among which\footnote{$H_0$ is the Hubble constant today, $\rho_0$ the mean matter energy density today.
-The other constants are defined in Tables~\ref{tab-list} and \ref{tab-list2} and the definitions of the cosmological quantities are summarized in Appendix~\ref{app3}.} $\delta\equiv H_0\hbar/m_{\mathrm{p}}c^2\sim 2h\times10^{-42}$ and $\epsilon\equiv G\rho_0/H_0^2\sim 5h^{-2}\times 10^{-4}$ and asked the question of which of these ratios is constant as the universe evolves.
+Dirac formed five dimensionless ratios among which\footnote{$H_0$ is the Hubble constant today, $\rho_0$ the mean matter energy density today. $h_0$ is the reduced Hubble parameter, a dimensionless number defined in Eq.~(\ref{e.hubble}).The other constants are defined in Tables~\ref{tab-list} and \ref{tab-list2} and the definitions of the cosmological quantities are summarized in Appendix~\ref{app3}. } $\delta\equiv H_0\hbar/m_{\mathrm{p}}c^2\sim 2\hub\times10^{-42}$ and $\epsilon\equiv G\rho_0/H_0^2\sim 5\hub^{-2}\times 10^{-4}$ and asked the question of which of these ratios is constant as the universe evolves.
 Usually, $\delta$ varies as the inverse of the cosmic time while $\epsilon$ varies also with time if the universe is not described by an Einstein--de Sitter solution -- i.e., when a cosmological constant, curvature or radiation are included in the cosmological model; see Eq.~(\ref{e.FLeq}).
-Dirac then noticed that $\ag/\mu\aem$, representing the relative magnitude of electrostatic and gravitational forces between a proton and an electron, was of the same order as $H_0e^2/m_{\mathrm{e}}c^2=\delta\aem\mu$ representing the age of the universe in atomic units so that his five numbers can be ``harmonized'' if one assumes that $\ag$ and $\delta$ vary with time and scale as the inverse of the cosmic time.
+Dirac then noticed\footnote{See Eq.~(\ref{edef-mu}) below for the definitions of $\aem$, $\ag$ and $\mu$.} that $\ag/\mu\aem$, representing the relative magnitude of electrostatic and gravitational forces between a proton and an electron, was of the same order as $H_0e^2/m_{\mathrm{e}}c^2=\delta\aem\mu$ representing the age of the universe in atomic units.
+Hence, this five numbers can be ``harmonized'' if one assumes that $\ag$ vary as the inverse of the cosmic time, as $\delta$ does.